ConsenSys/doc.pantheon/docs/HowTo/Limit-Access/Local-Permissioning.md

 ### Bootnodes

-The bootnodes must be included in the nodes whitelist or Besu does not start when node permissions are enabled.
+The bootnodes must be included in the nodes whitelist or Hyperledger Besu does not start when node permissions are enabled.

 !!! example
     If you start Besu with specified bootnodes and have node permissioning enabled: